Dale Bozzio: Missing Persons

 Bozzio, along with Zappa touring guitarist Warren Cuccurullo and Terry Bozzio, who had been one of Zappa's drummers, founded Missing Persons in 1980.
 Missing Persons had multiple hits during the first half of the 1980s and disbanded in 1986, shortly after the release of their third album titled Color in Your Life (1986).

 Bozzio continued to record and perform after the breakup of the original Missing Persons band.
 During the early 1990s, she toured with her own group using the band name and performing Missing Persons songs.
 In June 2005, Missing Persons featuring Dale Bozzio appeared on week five of the NBC show Hit Me Baby One More Time.

 Dale and Missing Persons were referenced in season 2 of the CW TV network show iZombie in 2015.
 A recurring character played by Jessica Harmon is FBI agent Dale Bozzio, who works on missing persons cases.

-Missing Persons released their first album of completely original material in 37 years, Hollywood Lie, on November 10, 2023.
+Missing Persons released a new studio album, Hollywood Lie, on November 10, 2023.